 - Until 2013, data for CT and MRI exams has only been provided for public hospitals.
-For 2014, data from private hospitals and clinics has also been included (a total of 3632 CT exams and 55503 MRI exams). - Some scans are performed in both public and private hospitals for outpatient cases, but they cannot be separated.
-Break in time series: 2014 (see coverage).
+From 2014, data from private hospitals and clinics has also been included.

+- Some scans are performed in both public and private hospitals for outpatient cases, but they cannot be separated.